bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lyra.md

 * It was while he was at this high school that Lyra decided that the subject that he wanted to continue studying was mathematics.
 * Both Courant and Lyra lived in the New York suburbs and they travelled into the city on the same train every day.
 * in 1941, shortly before getting to know Lyra on the train journeys.
-* At first he lived in Pernambuco, in the family home where Christiano de Lyra, one of his father's sons from his first marriage, was living.
 * In São Paulo in 1946 he began attending the Faculdade de Filosofia, Ciências e Letras where he met André Weil and Jean Dieudonné.
 * The recollection of these walks and of the talks with Weil always remained vivid in Lyra's mind.
 * The deep impression left by these courses on him, plus his earlier and profound interest in point set topology, led Lyra to choose algebraic topology as his special field.